Digital Water Meter Trial

 Yarra Valley Water replaces water meters every 15 years, as part of an ongoing maintenance program.

 When is the trial happening?

-Water meter upgrades are occurring during August and September 2019, and these will be replacing existing water meter permanently.
-The trial is running until early-mid 2020, and over that time we are monitoring the results to understand the benefits of a wider digital meter upgrade program.
+Water meter upgrades were upgraded in August 2019, and these have replaced existing water meters permanently.
+Yarra Valley Water is monitoring the results to understand the benefits of a wider digital meter upgrade program.

 Where is the trial happening?

 The trial is occurring in the Vermont South area, as shown in the map below.

 What happens on the day my water meter is upgraded?

 Our contractor, New Plumbing Solutions, is upgrading water meters for this trial.

 You don’t need to be home on the day of the upgrade.
 Just in case you are home, a person from New Plumbing Solutions will be knocking on your door to let you know they have arrived.